One Shot Ultra 7This page contains information on One Shot Ultra 7 for veterinary use.

-Clostridium Chauvoei-Septicum-Novyi-Sordellii-Perfringens Types C & D-Pasteurella Haemolytica Bacterin-Toxoid
+Clostridium Chauvoei-Septicum-Novyi-Sordellii-Perfringens Types C & D-Mannheimia Haemolytica Bacterin-Toxoid

 Directions For Use

-1. General Directions: Vaccination of healthy cattle is recommended.
-Aseptically rehydrate the freeze-dried bacterin-toxoid (ONE SHOT ULTRA™ 7) with the accompanying vial of diluent (UltraChoice™ 7), shake well, and administer 2 mL subcutaneously.
-In accordance with Beef Quality Assurance guidelines, this product should be administered subcutaneously (SC) under the skin.
+General Directions: Mix accompanying vial of diluent well.
+Aseptically rehydrate the freeze-dried bacterin-toxoid, mix well, and administer 2 mL subcutaneously.
+In accordance with Beef Quality Assurance guidelines, this product should be administered SC under the skin.

-2. Primary Vaccination: Administer a single 2-mL dose to healthy cattle, followed by a second 2-mL dose of UltraChoice™ 7, 4-6 weeks later.
+Primary Vaccination: Administer a single 2-mL dose to healthy cattle, followed by a second 2-mL dose of UltraChoice® 7, 4-6 weeks later.

-Precaution(s): Store at 2°-7°C. Prolonged exposure to higher temperatures may adversely affect potency.
+Store at 2°-8°C. Prolonged exposure to higher temperatures may adversely affect potency.
 Do not freeze.